 3. Include bills or not?

-Generally room seekers tend to want to see rents all inclusive so that they can budget effectively, but you’ll need to assess energy usage and costs.
+Generally room seekers tend to want to see all-inclusive rents so that they can budget effectively, so you’ll need to update your ‘rent ready’ checklist and assess energy usage and costs.

 4. Will renting the property by the room turn it into a HMO?